-At Kildwick CE VC Primary School we value the individuality of all our children.
+At Kildwick CE VC primary School we value the individuality of all our children.
 We are committed to giving all our children every opportunity to achieve the highest of standards in all that they do, underpinned by our deeply Christian ethos.
 We do this by taking account of pupils' varied life experiences and needs.
 We offer a broad and balanced curriculum and have high expectations for all children.
 Their achievements, attitudes and well-being matter and we offer them the opportunity to discover their gifts and talents given to them by God and experience 'life in all its fullness' (John 10:10).
 This policy helps to ensure that this school promotes the individuality of all our children, irrespective of ethnicity, attainment, age, disability, gender or background.
-Our PSHE curriculum ensures that children are aware of these protected characteristics and how to value differences.

-We believe that it is the right of everyone within the school community to:
+We believe that it is the right of everyone within the school community to